H. Code of Practice for Notification of Reviewable Decisions and Rights of Review by the Administrative Appeals Tribunal

 Reconsideration of a reviewable decision

 The Secretary has delegated the power to reconsider decisions made by providers to review officers of providers.
-Accordingly, upon receipt of a request for reconsideration, the provider should arrange for a review officer of the provider (other than the first decision-maker) to reconsider the decision and make a decision [HESA section 209-10] either confirming, varying or setting aside the reviewable decision, and substitute a new decision.
+Accordingly, upon receipt of a request for reconsideration, the provider should arrange for a review officer of the provider (other than, and senior to, the first decision-maker) to reconsider the decision and make a decision [HESA section 209-10] either confirming, varying or setting aside the reviewable decision, and substituting a new decision.
 The person requesting reconsideration has 28 days after the day on which they first received notice of the decision to make the request.
 However, the person reconsidering the matter can grant an extension of time [HESA subsection 209-10(2)].

 A reconsideration of a reviewable decision occurs when: